StatCan/aaw/docs/README.md

+# Advanced Analytics Workspace

+> "Success is a lousy teacher.
+It seduces smart people into thinking they can't lose."
+> -- Bill Gates

-Welcome to the Advanced Analytics Workspace Documentation!
+_Welcome to the Advanced Analytics Workspace Documentation!_

 This repository houses the source for the documentation, which provides guidance for using the platform's major services.